Programs

 The Senior Jazz Band is a club that runs once a week at lunchtime.
 This performance group learns the basics of jazz and improvisation.
 Performing at many events throughout the school year, the senior jazz band is an audience favourite.

-Senior Concert Choir
+Senior School Concert Choir

 • Visual Arts